 A “slip and fall” might not sound extreme, but these types of accidents happen all the time in Bainbridge and they can actually be very serious.
 Slip and fall accidents can result in extreme, even permanent injuries, and even death.
 And they come down to the property owner or other responsible party failing to exercise the care needed to prevent the accident from happening.
-If you or a loved one was injured in a slip and fall accident, your life can be thrown into chaos as you deal with medical bills, time lost from work, and other damages from the accident.
+If you or a loved one were injured in a slip and fall accident, your life can be thrown into chaos as you deal with medical bills, time lost from work, and other damages from the accident.
 But you shouldn’t have to pay for someone else’s lack of care.
 You need a Bainbridge slip and fall lawyer on your side.

 At John Foy & Associates, we have more than 20 years of experience assisting personal injury victims in getting the full financial recovery they need and deserve.
 As one of the largest law firms in the Bainbridge area, we know how to win cases.
 And we understand the pain, stress, and overwhelm that victims go through after an accident.
 We’re here to help you recover as fully as possible.
 For a FREE consultation to discuss your situation and the best options going forward, contact us today.
 Call 404-400-4000, or fill out the form to the right to get started with your free consultation.